JeffDeCola/my-go-packages/mlp/README.md

 etc...
 ```

-## STEP 5 - GET INPUT MID MAX VALUES OF YOUR DATASET
+## GET INPUT MID MAX VALUES OF YOUR DATASET

 Before you start training, we need to find the min and max values
 of your dataset (your csv file).
 The min and max values will be